Asurion

 The Challenge

-Store experts were spending up to 45 minutes trying to help customers resolve claim issues—time they couldn't afford with staffing constraints and increased non-repair responsibilities.
+Store technicians were spending up to 45 minutes trying to help customers resolve claim issues—time they couldn't afford with staffing constraints and increased non-repair responsibilities.
 The result?
 Frustrated customers, overwhelmed technicians, and a growing gap between brand promise and reality.

 I have an Asurion protection plan and saw your store on my way to work.
 Can you fix my phone?